Tony McMichael: Background

-McMichael grew up in Adelaide, and graduated in medicine from the University of Adelaide (1961-1967).
+McMichael grew up in Adelaide, and graduated in medicine from the University of Adelaide (1961–1967).
 As a student, he spent a summer volunteering at a leprosy colony in New Delhi, India where he saw how patients were treated as social outcasts suffering from the stigma of a disfiguring disease although they were no longer contagious.
 The following year, whilst on a similar service trip to Papua New Guinea he met social sciences student Judith Healy, whom he married shortly after graduation.
 They had 2 children.
 He was elected president of the National Union of Students, based in Melbourne, in 1968.

 After 18 months in general practice, he was invited to become the PhD student of Professor Basil Hetzel at the new department of social and preventive medicine, Monash University in Victoria, graduating in 1972.
 Studying factors that influenced the mental health of undergraduate students, he gained skills in epidemiological research.
 He also showed early evidence of independent inquiry informed by reading the works of thinkers such as Paul R. Ehrlich and Anne H. Ehrlich who questioned the capacity of the Earth to support a growing world population with increasing consumption of resources.

 He then worked at the School of Public Health at the University of North Carolina, Chapel Hill, studying the health of workers in the tyre industry.
 Returning to Australia he worked for CSIRO and then became the Foundation Chair in Occupational and Environmental Health at the University of Adelaide from 1986 until 1994.
-From 1994-2001, he was the Professor of Epidemiology at the London School of Hygiene & Tropical Medicine, before returning to Australia to follow Prof Bob Douglas as the director of the National Centre for Epidemiology and Population Health at the Australian National University in Canberra.
+From 1994 to 2001, he was the Professor of Epidemiology at the London School of Hygiene & Tropical Medicine, before returning to Australia to follow Prof Bob Douglas as the director of the National Centre for Epidemiology and Population Health at the Australian National University in Canberra.
 Most recently he held an NHMRC Australia Fellowship at the ANU, where he also ran the Environment, Climate, and Health research program.
 McMichael was chair of think tank The Australia Institute.